leyfall/coding_journey/README.md

 Day 16 (01.02.26):

 - Renaming odin-rs_project into coding_journey for better name-- since I will do a coding experience of doing things (THAT I DO NOT UNDERSTAND LOL)

+Adding the DAY_2.0 - this is for another stage of life, start again.